tatah005/darkpen/README.md

 For Windows users, see [WINDOWS_SETUP.md](WINDOWS_SETUP.md) for detailed instructions.

+---

 ## 📋 Usage Guide

+- **Every scan is automatically saved to the database and history panel.**
+- Review, filter, and export all scan results from the History tab.
+- Each tool tab features an AI Interpreter panel for instant, actionable summaries.
+- All recommendations and risk assessments are tailored to your scan results.

 ### Network Scanning
 1. Open the **Nmap Scanner** tab